Dog hiding under blanket

 When to call your vet

 There are effective, humane treatments.
-You don’t have to white-knuckle through storm season, especially when you know storms are a risk with Dog Thunder.
+You don't have to white-knuckle through storm season.

 References & further reading